About Victoria Falls

 While I can go on and on about various aspects of the world wonder of Victoria Falls, perhaps photos have more impact, which you can see in the tabs below.

-Victoria Falls resides in the Victoria Falls National Park on the Zimbabwe side and the Mosi-Oa-Tunya National Park on the Zambia side.
+Victoria Falls resides in the Victoria Falls National Park in Victoria Falls on the Zimbabwe side and the Mosi-Oa-Tunya National Park near Livingstone on the Zambia side.
 For information or inquiries about the area as well as current conditions, you can try visiting the Victoria Falls government website (Zimbabwe) or Zambia Tourism website.

 There are many ways of getting to Victoria Falls.

 If you’re interested in reading about our accounts of how we managed to get to the falls, you can read about it in this writeup by clicking here.

 And as alluded to earlier, for foreign visitors like us, we also wrote up a guide detailing the logistics of how we managed to handle some of the less glamorous aspects of enabling a visit to the falls such as Visas, money changing, etc., which you can read about here.

 As for geographical context, Victoria Falls sat between the towns of Victoria Falls, Zimbabwe and Livingstone, Zambia.
 We managed to fly to Livingstone after a two-hour flight from Johannesburg, South Africa.